 Ping Test

-Enter the IP address of th Start . e device or station you want to ping, then click
+Enter the IP address of th Start . ne device or station you want to ping, then click

 Target IP Address: undefined

-Repeat Pinging for: Infinite times times (1 - 255)
+Repeat Pinging for: • Infinite times • times (1 - 255)

 Start

-Figure 9- 5.
-Ping Test
+Figure 9-7.
+Ping Test window

-The user may use Infinite times radio button, in the Repeat Pinging for: field, which will tell the ping program to keep sending ICMP Echo packets to the specified IP address until the program is stopped.
+The user may use Infinite times radio button, in the Repeat Pinging for field, which will tell the ping program to keep sending ICMP Echo packets to the specified IP address until the program is stopped.
 The user may opt to choose a specific number of times to ping the Target IP Address by clicking its radio button and entering a number between 1 and 255.
 Click Start to initiate the Ping program.